What is Collaborative Practice?

 Is collaborative divorce a good decision for you?

-If the following values are important to you, Collaborative Practice is likely to be a workable option for you:
+If the following values are important to you, Collaborative Practice is may be a good option for you:

 - I want us to communicate with a tone of respect.